-The Center for Nutrition, Diet, and Health offers high-quality, research-based community outreach programs that combat systemic urban nutrition and health issues.
+The Center for Nutrition, Diet, and Health (CNDH) offers high-quality, research-based community outreach programs that combat systemic urban nutrition and health issues.
 CNDH is dedicated to educating residents on the benefits of a healthy lifestyle and prevention of obesity, heart disease, and other health threats.
-The program seeks to engage citizens in collaborative efforts to improve community health, obesity prevention, the quality of life, and economic opportunity for the District of Columbia, the nation, and the world.
+The program seeks to engage citizens in collaborative efforts to improve community health, obesity prevention, the quality of life, and economic opportunity for the District of Columbia, the nation, and the world

 - Goal 1 (SNAP-Ed)

 To provide sustainable educational programming that will help SNAP-eligible individuals to make healthy food choices within a limited budget.
-Additionally, indivuals will be encouraged to choose physically active lifestyles consistent with the current dietary guidelines for Americans and the USDA food guidance system.
+Additionally, individuals will be encouraged to choose physically active lifestyles consistent with the current dietary guidelines for Americans and the USDA food guidance system.

 - Goal 2 (EFNEP)

 To help disadvantaged youth and adults with young children to develop nutritionally sound diets and fitness habits, and to contribute to the total family diet and nutritional well-being through a sustainable community-based, relationship-driven, hands-on educational approach.

 - Goal 3 (Food safety and Food Security)

 To provide educational programming that will provide knowledge and skills that can improve food safety and food security by increasing the availability of high-quality, nutritious, and safe food.
 In addition, individuals will receive training to become certified professional food managers.

 - Goal 4 (Nutrition)

 To work with key partners provide nutrition programs and conduct multidisciplinary research to optimize healthy eating habits that produce measurable improvements in health, obesity, food behavior, and physical activity-related outcomes